-If you are looking into getting a new roof, roofing contractors in Kansas City may bring up the term “R-Value.”
-Unless you’ve done your research or have worked with a premier roofing company in Kansas City before, the R-value of a roof is probably a foreign term to you.
+If you are looking into getting a new roof, roofing contractors in Overland Park may bring up the term “R-Value.”
+Unless you’ve done your research or have worked with a premier roofing company in Overland Park before, the R-value of a roof is probably a foreign term to you.
 So what is an R-value and why is it important?

-Proper residential and commercial roofing in Kansas City, MO is important in defending and protecting you from extreme weather, but is also what helps keep a building insulated.
+Proper residential and commercial roofing in Overland Park, KS is important in defending and protecting you from extreme weather, but is also what helps keep a building insulated.
 Adequate insulation will help decrease your energy bills and protect your building from damage.
 To determine the effectiveness and ability of roofing material to resist thermal movement, an R-value is calculated.

 Codes and R-value requirements vary from state and even city.
-Roofing companies in Kansas City are knowledgeable on the different energy codes and minimum R-value’s that are determined by local jurisdiction.
-When replacing your roof, the best roofer in Kansas City will take into account your city’s building codes.
+Roofing companies in Overland Park are knowledgeable on the different energy codes and minimum R-value’s that are determined by local jurisdiction.
+When replacing your roof, the best roofer in Overland Park will take into account your city’s building codes.

 To learn more about the R-value of a roofing system, there are many tables online for state and local jurisdictions.
-At Shamrock Roofing and Construction, we rank among the best roofing companies in KC and will gladly answer any question you may have about the R-value of your roof.
+At Shamrock Roofing and Construction, we rank among the your roofing companies in Overland Park, Kansas and will gladly answer any question you may have about the R-value of your roof.